luciusDXL/TheForceEngine/README.md

 * [Discord](https://discord.gg/hpsJnY9)
 * [Project Structure](ProjectStructure.md)

+**A purchased copy of the original game is required and is not provided by The Force Engine.** The documentation - https://theforceengine.github.io/Documentation.html - has information on how to legally purchase Dark Forces.

 ## Current Features
 * Full Dark Forces support, including mods.
 Outlaws support is coming in version 2.0.
 * Mod Loader - simply place your mods in the Mods/ directory as zip files or directories.